HoTommy/KNIME-quantity-based-averages/README.md

 ## results
 ### Contract data as processed.
 ### Contract data with quantity weighed price average per year
-### Contract data with quantity weighed price average per year for whole Material Base
+### Contract data with quantity weighed price average per year for Material Base

 ## comments
 the time series of contract data is quite often a challenge in data warehouses.
 The related quantities are located outside the data table and have to be attached.
 In many cases the calculation of a base price (year average with quantity weighting).